flame/blis/docs/Multithreading.md

 ### Locally at runtime: using the expert interfaces

-Regardless of whether you specified parallelism into your `rntm_t` object via the automatic or manual method, eventually you must use the data structure when calling a BLIS operation.
+Regardless of whether you specified parallelism into your `rntm_t` object via the automatic or manual method, eventually you must use the data structure when calling a BLIS operation in order for it to have any effect.

 Let's assume you wish to call `gemm`.
-To so do, simply use the expert interface, which takes two additional arguments: a `cntx_t` (context) and a `rntm_t`.
+To so do, use the expert interface, which takes two additional arguments: a `cntx_t` (context) and a `rntm_t`.
 For the context, you may simply pass in `NULL` and BLIS will select a default context (which is exactly what happens when you call the basic/non-expert interfaces).
 Here is an example of such a call:
 ```c
 bli_gemm_ex( &alpha, &a, &b, &beta, &c, NULL, &rntm );
 ```